 1. Rolex Submariner 16610

 The Rolex Submariner 16610 is the most recognized of the Submariner watch series.
 This watch is so popular, that is one of the most frequently counterfeited Rolex watches.
-The Rolex Submariner 16610 began its production in 1989.
-Production ceased in 2010.
+The Rolex Submariner 16610 began its production in 1989 and production ceased in 2010.
 Each Submariner 16610 is crafted from stainless steel, including the patented Rolex Oyster bracelet.
 The Submariner 16610 boasts a 40mm black dial with luminescent watch hands and white gold circle hour markers, all protected by scratch-resistant sapphire crystal.
-It also features automatic movement and date tracking, as well as a unidirectional rotatable time-lapse diver’s bezel.
+It also features an automatic movement and date tracking, as well as a unidirectional rotatable time-lapse diver’s bezel.

-The most appreciated feature of the Rolex Submariner 16610, however, is its overall appearance and style.
+The most appreciated feature of the Rolex Submariner 16610; however, is its overall appearance and style.
 Many wearers note their love of its versatility.
 The watch is sporty and durably designed, enough so to be worn during scuba diving, yet it can also be worn to a black-tie event.
 This versatility gives consumers wishing to invest in a watch an easy choice, as the Submariner model can be worn anytime during the day or night.
-Submariner 16610 prices vary from approximately $5,000 to $10,000, depending on the quality of the used timepiece.

 2. Rolex Submariner 116610LV aka “Hulk”

-Either Submariner Green model is a collector’s piece, as each are limited-edition Rolex watches that are no longer in production.
-Collectors should plan to pay approximately $8,000 to $10,000 for a watch that is in mint condition.
-This is a fair price for such a unique timepiece, and industry experts agree the value of the anniversary watch will only increase over time.
+Either Submariner Green model is a true collector’s piece, as each are limited in number since they no longer in production.
+This is a fair price for such a unique timepiece, and industry experts agree the value of both the 50th anniversary watch and its all-green “Hulk” counterpart will only increase over time.
 Investing in either the 16610V or 116610LV gives the owner a piece of Rolex history.

 3. Rolex Submariner No Date

-The Rolex Submariner no date gives watch collectors a choice of black, blue, or silver dials.
-Popular models include the Submariner 14060 and the 114060.
-These models feature a ceramic time-lapse diver’s bezel that is fully rotatable.
-Other Rolex Submariner no date features include a stainless steel case and bracelet with an adjustable Glidelock clasp for easy tool-free adjustment over a wetsuit.
-Each Rolex Submariner no date case is also engraved with the watch’s serial number, providing additional protection against counterfeiting and fraud.
-The watch dials are protected with a scratch-resistant sapphire crystal, and both models feature automatic movement.
+The Rolex Submariner No Date gives watch collectors zero choice when it comes to dial colors, as No-Date Submariner watch dials are black with luminous markers.
+Popular models include the Submariner 14060 and the more modern 114060, which features an updated ceramic bezel and a thicker more angular case.
+Other Rolex Submariner No Date features include a stainless steel case and bracelet with an adjustable clasp for easy tool-free adjustment over a wetsuit.
+Each Rolex Submariner No Date case – just like all other Rolex watches – is also engraved with the watch’s serial number, providing additional protection against counterfeiting and fraud.
+The watch dials are protected by a scratch-resistant sapphire crystal, and both models feature automatic self-winding movements.

-Another notable feature is its slender size.
-Both the bezel and the bracelet are slightly smaller and thinner than the Submariner 16610.
+Another notable feature of the No-Date Submariner is its perfectly symmetrical dial, since it does not have a date window at 3 o’clock.
 Like many other Rolex watches, the models are expected to increase in value over time.
-Many collectors are anxious to purchase the Submariner no date, as it is already considered a classic.
-Current pricing ranges from $6,000 to $9,000.
+Many collectors are anxious to purchase the Submariner No Date, as it is already considered a true classic.

 4. Rolex Submariner Ceramic